ftrackhq/ftrack-connect/doc/developing/hooks/application_launch.rst

 context
     The ftrack entity context that the application is being launched for.

-By modifying the passed launch_data dictionary, either by replacing the content or modifying it directly, will be picked up and used by the application launcher.
+Modifications to the launch_data dictionary, either by replacing the content or modifying it directly, will be picked up and used by the application launcher.

 .. seealso::

+    See
     :ref:`developing/tutorial/adding_a_location/modifying_application_launch`
     for a tutorial example on how this hook can be used to add make a location plugin available in applications.